bibledit/old/macos/README.md

 * Build it.
 * Copy the Bibledit product from Xcode to another location.
 * Test it from the other location.
-* Test it on a clean OS X installation.
+* Test it on a clean macOS installation.
 * Archive the app from Xcode, and submit it to the Apple App Store.
 * Have it reviewed by Apple.
-* On release, immediately test it on a clean OS X installation.
+* On release, immediately test it on a clean macOS installation.

 ## Compliance with Mac App Store